youtube/rcat/README.md

 ## Acknowledgements

-We'd like to thank the following individuals for their help in reviewing and shaping this proposal: Josh Bao, Kaustubha Govind, Paul Jensen, Michael Kleber, Brad Lassey, Fernando Lobato Meeser, Nathan Roach, Daniel Simmons-Marengo, Sergei Vassilvitskii, Mike West and Chris Wilson.
+We'd like to thank the following individuals for their help in reviewing and shaping this proposal: Josh Bao, Nick Doty (Center for Democracy and Technology), Kaustubha Govind, Joseph Lorenzo Hall (Internet Society), Paul Jensen, Michael Kleber, Brad Lassey, Fernando Lobato Meeser, Nathan Roach, Daniel Simmons-Marengo, Sergei Vassilvitskii, Mike West and Chris Wilson.